nampdn/vysma-editor/docs/hcl-spec.md

 HCL files live under `assets/` (e.g., `assets/scenes/moba_game.hcl`).
 The engine hot‑reloads edited files.

+## Authoring Philosophy (DX/UX)

+- Human‑readable first: You define assets by name and local relative paths.
+You never paste hashes or opaque URLs in HCL.
+- Name references everywhere: Components refer to assets by their declared names (`image = "HeroIcon"`, `scene = "Axe"`).
+- Relative paths resolve locally: `file = "textures/hero.png"` is local while developing.
+- Remote resolution is automatic: When you publish a module, the CLI generates a manifest (path → sha/url).
+At runtime, the engine maps `file` to a remote URL using the manifest—no HCL changes needed.

 ## Top‑Level Structure

 A scene file is a single document with optional attributes and blocks: